Featuring an audience that is growing by leaps and bounds.

 Up until these last couple of weeks, the word Trump and defense didn't go together.

-You talk bull in the China shop offense, is what people saw.
+You took a bull in the china shop offense, is what people saw.

 And we don't have to even do it on the basis of theory.

-We don't have to say, folks, if you keep voting for them, let me say what's going to happen.
+We don't have to say, folks, if you keep voting for him, let me tell you what's going to happen.

 Because it is happening.